About the Mississippi Conference on

 Morning: We begin with Morning Prayer, followed by rehearsals for the conference choir and teaching sessions with our faculty.

-Afternoon: Time is allotted for more rehearsals, reading sessions (where we explore new music), social time, and shopping with our music vendor.
+Afternoon: Time is allotted for more rehearsals, reading sessions (where we explore new music), lecture sessions, and social time.

-Evening: The day often concludes with dinner, special events like the Rose Hill Cabaret, or Compline.
+Evening: The day often concludes with dinner and Compline, with special events like the Rose Hill Cabaret on Friday evening.

 -

 The conference centers around worship.
-The week typically features:
+The week features:

 -